-Overview of important historical phases in the development of organization theory.
-Detailed review of major contributions to organization theory in recent years, emphasizing the international character of contributions and recent crosscultural studies in particular.
+Review of contemporary issues in Organization Theory in recent years, emphasizing the international character of contributions and recent crosscultural studies in particular.
 Concentration on three or four emerging issues, in current literature, to be determined each year.

-School of Sociology
+Sociology

-53.001 Introduction to Sociology (Double Unit)
+53.001 Introduction to Sociology

-An introduction to major issues in sociology.
-Two main themes: culture, society and institutions, and social inequality.
+An introduction to major issues in Sociology.
+There are two main themes: culture, society and institutions; and social inequality.
 Topics: social control, power, sexism, work and leisure, class distinctions.
 These are treated both factually and theoretically and are considered as they relate to the situation in Australia and in the developing countries.